Juan María Vicencio de Ripperdá

-Juan María Vicencio de Ripperdá, Baron de Ripperdá (Madrid, Spain, 1 September 1725 - Province of Comayagua,Captaincy General of Guatemala, New Spain 21 October 1780) was the Spanish govern of Texas and Honduras.
+Juan María Vicencio de Ripperdá, Baron de Ripperdá (Madrid, Spain, 1 September 1725 - Province of Comayagua, Captaincy General of Guatemala, New Spain 21 October 1780) was a Spanish governor of the province of New Philippines and Honduras in New Spain.

 Early life

 He was the son of Dutch political adventurer John William, Baron Ripperda and doña Francisca de Xarava del Castillo.
 His father was a scion of the ancient Dutch noble house of Ripperda, who became Duke of Ripperdá and Prime Minister of Spain but was forced to flee the country following a scandal.
 Don Juan María Vicencio was subsequently raised in Madrid by his mother and her relatives, a devoutly Catholic, aristocratic Spanish family, descended from the princes of Aragon.